blebox/home-assistant-blebox/README.md

 Home Assistant BleBox integration (as a Home Assistant custom component).

-NOTE: This is for people who can't wait for the official BleBox support in Home Assistant. ([The PR for that is here.](https://github.com/home-assistant/core/pull/32664))
+NOTE: This is for people who can't wait for the official BleBox support in Home Assistant. ([Comming VERY soon!.])

 NOTE: This plugin is still in beta.
 (Though it IS expected to work perfectly - please open an issue if not!)